VedMishra28102006/car_recommendation/README.md

 1. Description

-A spam email detection app which takes a feature as user input and predicts whether the email is spam or not based on the training dataset.
+A car recommendation app which takes car features as user input and recommends cars based on it.

 2. How to run